Learning under Distributional Drift: Prequential Reproducibility as an Intrinsic Statistical Resource: Introduction

-The same feedback-driven non-reproducibility arises in adaptive testing, model-in-the-loop simulation, and autonomous control.
-This raises a fundamental question: how far can the learner–environment system move before classical guarantees break?
-To answer this, we develop a geometric framework for quantifying distributional motion during learning.
-Across these closed-loop regimes, we analyze this coupling at the level of statistical generalization, showing that diverse non-stationary settings emerge as special cases of a single geometric bound governed by a finite reproducibility budget.
+The same feedback-driven coupling arises in adaptive testing, model-in-the-loop simulation, and autonomous control.
+This raises a basic question: how rapidly can the learner--environment system move before classical guarantees break?
+To answer this, we develop a geometric analysis for quantifying distributional motion during learning.
+We then relate this motion to nonasymptotic generalization and prequential reproducibility under drift.